 Pets

 Loving our pets comes at a price, so don’t forget a budget category just for them.
-Making sure there are no surprises gives us less stress and more room to love our fur babies.
+Ensuring no surprises gives us less stress and more room to love our fur babies.
 Because we know they are not cheap.

 - Food and treats